 The program’s goal is to support outstanding, cutting-edge, and innovative research at U.S. universities through the following:

-- Administering NEUP R&D awards to support NE’s goal of integrating R&D at universities, national laboratories, and industry to revitalize nuclear education and support NE’s R&D program objectives as defined in the NE R&D Roadmap;
+- Administering NEUP R&D awards to support NE’s goal of integrating R&D at universities, national laboratories, and industry to revitalize nuclear education and support of NE’s R&D program objectives as defined in the NE R&D Roadmap.

-- Improving relevant university and college infrastructures for conducting nuclear energy related R&D and educating students, and;
+- Improving relevant university and college infrastructures for conducting nuclear energy-related R&D and educating students.

 - Supporting NE’s goal of facilitating the transfer of knowledge from an aging nuclear workforce to the next generation of workers.

-Through the Integrated University Program, DOE is awarding nearly $5 million to undergraduate and graduate students pursuing nuclear energy-related engineering and science degrees.
-The awards include 37 undergraduate scholarships and 31 graduate-level fellowships for students studying at U.S. colleges and universities.
-Through this program, undergraduates will receive a $5,000 scholarship, while graduate students will receive a three year fellowship in the amount of $155,000.
+Through the Integrated University Program, DOE awards approximately $5 million each year to support undergraduate and graduate students pursuing nuclear energy-related engineering and science degrees.
+Through this program, undergraduates will receive a $7,500 scholarship, while graduate students will receive a three-year fellowship in the amount of $155,000.
 As part of the fellowship, graduate students will participate in a summer internship at a DOE National Laboratory, or other approved facility, to enhance their involvement in the DOE’s nuclear energy research programs.
 The selected students will study a range of nuclear energy issues including fuel cycle and reactor related research.
 A list of schools with the number of scholarship and fellowship awards is available here.